Housing and Shelters

 MyPlace offers those who have been experiencing homelessness an opportunity to live in a temporary 24/7 home with 48 cots, meals and security for their belongings.
 MyPlace is staffed 24/7 with housing outreach workers and security.

-First Metropolitan United Church hosts a night shelter for those experiencing homelessness.
-The large hall holds 60 mats.
-The shelter is run and staffed by Our Place and operates at capacity of 38 mats most nights.
+Our Place Community Centre hosts a night shelter for those experiencing homelessness.
+The space holds 15 bunk beds for 30 people.
+The night shelter is run and staffed by Our Place.

 Tiny Homes Village, 940 Caledonia St. Opened May 2021.